 Barking is a form of communication, along with howling, whimpering, and growling.
 Dogs bark when they’re hungry, threatened, or left alone.
 Dogs don’t like when we leave, and it can even make them feel anxious.

 Separation anxiety is quite common for dogs to experience, especially if they are rescue dogs or you recently moved homes.
-But there are ways to help relieve your dog of stress when you’re away, including CBD for dogs and hiring a dog walker.
+But there are ways to help relieve your dog of stress when you’re away and they’re home alone.
+This can include CBD for dogs and hiring a dog walker.
 This will ensure that your dog is calmer and less stressed when you’re not home.
+Check out our variety of high-quality CBD products and exciting special offers on our website!